Particle.news

 Overview

-• The National Tax Service will publish detailed guidance in 2026 and is working with Upbit, Bithumb, Coinone, Korbit, and Gopax to set data reporting, with the first full filing expected in May 2028 for 2027 income.
+• The National Tax Service will publish detailed rules before the end of 2026 and is working with Upbit, Bithumb, Coinone, Korbit, and Gopax to standardize transaction reporting.